Chia-Network/chialisp-web/docs/clvm.md

 | 4          | 0x7FFFFFF   | 1111 ...  | ...    | ...    | ...    |        |
 | 5          | 0x3FFFFFFFF | 11111 ... | ...    | ...    | ...    | ...    |

 In other words, the number of bits set to 1 at the start of the first size byte indicate the total number of size bytes.
+This sequence of 1-bits that represent the number of size bytes is then followed by a 0-bit to mark the end of this sequence.

 ### Cons Pairs